 Is the Egg Float Test the Best Method?

-The egg float test is a classic method for testing an egg’s freshness.
+The floating egg test is a classic method for testing an egg’s freshness.
 Despite being around for so long, it still works well to this day.
 For people unsure if an egg is safe to eat, putting it in water can give them the answer they’ve been looking for.

 If you raise eggs on your own, you probably already know how fresh they are.
 Yet, it’s a great way to determine the freshness of store-bought eggs.
 If the eggs float in water, they’re bad, so it’s a great way to avoid getting sick.